Terms & Conditions

 The Royal Albert Hall reserves the right to make alterations to the advertised programme.

 Tickets are required for each child attending a performance.
-Some performances and/or specific seating areas may have age restrictions.
+All customers aged 14 years or below must be accompanied by an adult aged 18 years or over.
+Some performances and/or specific seating areas may have different age restrictions.
 It is the responsibility of the ticket holder to check any restrictions before they purchase tickets.
+The policy relating to children at the Hall does vary considerably depending on the individual event and specific event age restrictions or recommendations can be found on the individual event page.

 Every effort to admit latecomers will be made at a suitable break in the event, but admission cannot always be guaranteed.